Veronica serpyllifolia: Description

 Veronica serpyllifolia L. initially grows low to the ground then will start to grow upright.
-The flowers are small, white, and have dark purple marks on their petals.
-The leaves are oval, borne on creeping stems.
+The leaves are borne on creeping stems.
 Roots grow from leaf axils.
+This plant can be hard to spot as it is relatively small and grows in patches which can be covered by grass.
+They are more noticeable when they bloom.
 The prostrate stems bear erect flowering branches up to 20 cm high.
-The leaves are opposite on short stalks.
-The flowers are in racemes with a corolla 6 mm wide.

 The first leaves of the seedling have no petiole, are hairless, and have a smooth margin.
-Their stems grow from nodes on the rhizomes, allowing it to grow in thick mats close to the ground.
-The lower leaves are oval and have smooth margins.
-The upper leaves are oval shaped but smaller than the lower leaves.
-The lower leaves have relatively short stalks, while the higher or upper leaves are stalkless (lack petioles).
-Flowers have four petals and grow from the leaf axils.
-The fruits are capsules.
-The capsules are obcordate or heart shaped, mostly flattened and have a pubescent outer layer with a notched tip.
-Veronica serpyllifolia capsules are approximately 2.5-3.5 mm long.
-Once the capsules are mature, they open to release many small seeds.
+The leaves are oval, and the lower leaves have smooth margins.
+The upper leaves are smaller than the lower.
+The leaves are opposite, with the lower leaves having relatively short stalks, while the higher or upper leaves are stalkless (lack petioles).

+The flowers are small, white, and have dark purple marks on their petals.
+They have four petals, and a corolla 6 mm wide.
+They grow in racemes from the leaf axils.
+Their stems grow from nodes on the rhizomes, allowing them to grow in thick mats close to the ground.

+Veronica serpyllifolia reproduces either by dropping its seeds or by rooting stems.
 Their root systems are both fibrous and rhizomatous.
+The fruits are obcordate (heart shaped) capsules, mostly flattened, and have a pubescent outer layer with a notched tip.
+They are approximately 2.5-3.5 mm long.
 The fruit is lined with hairs and the seeds on the inside of the capsule are also flattened.
-This plant can be hard to spot as it is relatively small and grows in patches which can be covered by grass.
-They are more noticeable when they bloom.
-Veronica serpyllifolia reproduces either by dropping its seeds or by rooting stems.
+Once the capsules are mature, they open to release many small seeds.

-Veronica serpyllifolia can grow in low mats.
+V. serpyllifolia can grow in low mats.